I was but a half-grown boy,

 You sighed like a shell from the sea.

-We knelt.
 I caressed your hair

 By the light of the leaping fire: